ettienekorayyi/poc-code-sydney/pull_request_template.md

 ## Linting Checklist

-The following is a list of linting rules that ESLint is not currently linting for.
-Please make sure your code conforms to this list.
-Examples/definitions of the rules can be found [here](https://hireup.atlassian.net/wiki/pages/viewpageattachments.action?pageId=618037301&metadataLink=true&preview=/618037301/618168365/PR_Checklist.pdf)

 - [ ] No commented code
 - [ ] Code Formatted nicely (Prettier)
 - [ ] PR your own code before you assign reviewers